mnylc/mnylc.github.io/pages/services/hlsp.md

 ## Collection Development Grants

 Collection development grants are available to METRO's Hospital Library Service Program members.
 Grant amounts are based on funding available, established need, and current expenditure levels.

+Applications are currently open and can be found [here](http://bit.ly/HLSPCDG).
+The deadline for submission is December 20, 2017.

 The NYS HLSP guidelines may be found [here](http://archive.metro.org/new-york-state-hospital-library-services-program/).

 Next application cycle opens Fall 2017.

 ## Technology Grants